 SSH safety net

 This is where tmux shines brightest.
 Your processes survive SSH disconnects, so long builds and deployments run safely even on unreliable connections.
+If you're managing remote servers regularly, pair tmux with ssh and rsync for a solid workflow.

 # SSH into your server